Steve Nielsen

-Steve Nielsen (born 2 July 1964) is a British engineer working in Formula One motor racing.
+Steve Nielsen (born 2 July 1964) is a British engineer working in Formula One.
+Since 2025, Nielsen has been the Managing Director for the Alpine F1 Team.

 Career

 After leaving school in 1985 Nielsen trained as a police officer but resigned after 11 months.
 He then worked as a truck driver for a Formula One catering company.
 In 1986, he joined Team Lotus' test team, before running their spare parts department.
 In 1991, he moved to Tyrrell in the same role before being appointed assistant team manager in 1994.
 In the next five years he moved to Benetton, back to Tyrrell, to Honda, then Arrows, before moving back to Benetton, where he spent almost a decade as Sporting Director, including the team's transitions to Renault F1 and Lotus Renault GP.